Callme2YC/Caf-Anima-Matris-Project/Models/Predictive Model of Honey Fermentation Process/README.md

 - **R² Score:** The average R² score is 0.7154, with a standard deviation of 0.0228.
 This high R² score means that the model explains 71.54% of the variance in the target variable, indicating a very good fit.
 The low standard deviation further suggests that the model's predictive power is stable across different subsets of the data.

-Overall, these results demonstrate that the XGBoost model is both accurate and consistent in predicting the target variable, making it a reliable choice for this dataset.
+Overall, these results demonstrate that the Gradient Boosting model is both accurate and consistent in predicting the target variable, making it a reliable choice for this dataset.

 ### 15. Fit the Model and Save it